-Make-A-Wish Foundation® of South Dakota (the Foundation) is a South Dakota nonprofit corporation, organized for the purpose of creating life-changing wishes for children with critical illnesses.
-The Foundation is an independently operating chapter of Make-A-Wish Foundation of America (National Organization), which operates to develop and implement national programs in public relations and fundraising for the benefit of all local chapters.
-To be a Make-A-Wish chapter, the local chapter is obligated to comply with a chapter agreement with the National Organization and such guidelines, resolutions, and policies as may be adopted by the National Organization's board of directors.
+Make-A-Wish Foundation® of North Dakota (the Foundation) is a North Dakota nonprofit corporation, organized for the purpose of creating life-changing wishes for children with critical illnesses.
+The Foundation is an independently operating chapter of Make-A-Wish Foundation® of America (National Organization), which operates to develop and implement national programs in public relations and fundraising for the benefit of all local chapters.
+In addition, the local chapter is obligated to comply with a chapter agreement with the National Organization and such guidelines, resolutions, and policies as may be adopted by the National Organization's board of directors.